google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

         - geserver service installation and uninstallation issues
         - Before uninstalling geserver verify if it's running or not.
       * - 590
-        - Maps API Javascript Files Not Found
+        - Maps API JavaScript Files Not Found
         - No current work around.
       * - 594
         - Save errors only reported for the first image